Team5SWE/Petit/README.md

 Web application that provides an appointment system between salon business owners and clients

 ## Live Demo
-This repo is configured for local usage (localhost)
-If you dont want to run anything visit our
-LIVE DEMO: https://gilded-jalebi-846bdf.netlify.app/
+If you want to skip the setup process, check out our LIVE DEMO: https://gilded-jalebi-846bdf.netlify.app/

 ## Tech Stack